oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_private_ip_facts_module.rst

                 <td>on success</td>
                 <td>
                                             <div>The OCID of the VNIC the private IP is assigned to.
 The VNIC and private IP must be in the same subnet.</div>
+                                            <div>However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the `vnicId` is null.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.vnic.oc1..xxxxxxEXAMPLExxxxxx</div>